Tesla Real-Time Insurance

 Where You Live

-Where you live and garage your vehicles is correlated with safety and incident statistics in the area.
+Where you live and garage your vehicle is correlated with safety and incident statistics in the area.
 Generally, garaging in safer neighborhoods lowers your premium.

 What Coverages You Have